Proposed bill intends to improve price discovery for producers

 On March 2, Sen. Deb Fischer, along with Sen. Ron Wyden (D-Ore.), introduced the Cattle Market Transparency Act of 2021.

-Fischer told the Star-Herald that the main goal of this bipartisan bill is to provide more transparency on regional cattle industry information to producers.
+Fischer told the Gering Courier that the main goal of this bipartisan bill is to provide more transparency on regional cattle industry information to producers.
 She especially wanted to focus on the regional aspect, because cattle markets differ from state to state.

-“The main outcome we hope to achieve is to be able to have more information available on cash markets on a regional basis,” she said, “… So that cattle producers can make informed decisions on what the market’s doing.”
+“The main outcome we hope to achieve is to be able to have more information available on cash markets on a regional basis … so that cattle producers can make informed decisions on what the market’s doing,” she said.

 The bill has two main goals according to a summary on Fischer’s website: to establish “regional mandatory minimums of negotiated cash trades to achieve price discovery in cattle marketing regions” and to add “new reporting requirements” and address “confidentiality guidelines in Livestock Mandatory Reporting.”